-- Open the function "Edit locomotive". - Now enter all CVs you wish to configure in the list.
+- Establish a new locomotive manually.
+This must be done even if the decoder registers itself via mfx®.
+The locomotive address is not important in this context. - Call up the new "Dummy" locomotive with a throttle. - Open the menu "Edit locomotive" and select type "DCC". - Open the function "Edit locomotive". - Now enter all CVs you wish to configure in the list.
 Only then the command station will read out the values and save any changes.

-Alternatively, you can program LokSound 5 decoders, which have registered automatically, directly via the decoder menu.
+Alternatively, you can program LokPilot 5 decoders, which have registered automatically, directly via the decoder menu.
 However, not all possibilities of the decoder may be offered.
 This compromise is required to serve all mfx® command stations on the market.
 In addition, these command stations assume that the decoders they are seeing are Märklin® decoders.
 When in doubt, use DCC programming.